datawisdomx/DataScienceCourse/README.md

+# DataScienceCourse
 Repository for the Data Science course.
-Each part will have a separate folder with sub folders containing lectures, code and other files
+Each part of the course will have a separate folder with sub folders containing lectures, code and other files.